 In this test a thin strip of filter paper is placed with one end inside the lower eyelid and the other end sticking out of the eye.
 The amount of tears the filter paper has soaked up after 5 minutes is measured.
 Similar tests can be performed using dye impregnated threads.

-Other specialist tests may include taking tear samples to analyze its osmolarity and enzymatic levels and the use of special dyes (Rose Bengal) to investigate cell damage on the surface of the eye.
+Other specialist tests may include taking tear samples to analyse its osmolarity and enzymatic levels and the use of special dyes (Lissamine green, Rose Bengal) to investigate cell damage on the surface of the eye.

 Treatment of Dry Eye